 What Can You Write About if You Don’t Have Any Ideas?

-This post was originally published in November 2018 and revised and updated in January 2023.
+This post was originally published in November 2018 and revised and updated in June 2024.

 Whether you’re working on blog posts, novels, short stories, freelance article pitches, or something else entirely, you need ideas.
-And you might have times when it feels like ideas are in very short supply.
+And you might have times when it feels like fresh ideas are in very short supply.

 Perhaps you could come up with an idea if you truly had to – but it wouldn’t necessarily be something that interests you enough for you to devote valuable writing time to it.